-But until toilet tech arrives (and, frankly, it can takes its time), we can continue to do things the old school way – glancing into the bowl to see what our pee looks like and wondering what its shade might tell us about the state of our body.
-Let’s be honest, we all do it.
+But until toilet tech arrives (and, frankly, it can take its time), we can continue to do things the old-school way – glancing into the bowl to see what our pee looks like and wondering what its shade might tell us about the state of our body.
+Let’s be honest, we all do it and it's no bad idea.
 One concern that crops up a lot is bright yellow urine.
-Why does that happen?
+What causes yellow pee?
 And should we be worried?
 It turns out it’s not always a case of just needing to drink a glass of water.
-We ask three doctors all about pee - here’s what they said.
+We ask three doctors all about bright yellow urine; here’s what they said.

 What colour should urine be?

 “Your urine should be a pale yellow to amber colour - it varies from person to person,” says Dr Aishah Iqbal, medical doctor, personal trainer and weight loss coach.
 “The colour is a result of the pigment urobilin found in the urine.
 How concentrated the colour of the urine is depends on the colour of this pigment.
 The more hydrated you are the lighter the colour will appear.”

 Harley Street nutritionist Clarissa Lenherr described the ideal wee as "lemonade colour with a light yellow hue," when we asked her what the best drink was to avoid dehydration in hot weather (fyi she suggests tea).
 She warns not to fixate on completely clear pee.
 "It could mean you’re over-drinking water - and too quickly.”

 Why is my urine bright yellow?